4 Ways to Reduce Anxiety on Your Coffee Break

 Nervous energy needs to go somewhere – it has to be burned.
 Taking a 15- minute walk around the block can be a great way to get rid of this energy while breathing deeply.
 As a bonus, your body releases feel-good chemicals like endorphins when you exercise.

 Don’t Drink Coffee

-Yes, I am asking you on your coffee break to not drink coffee.
+Yes, I am asking you not to drink coffee on your coffee break.
 Or soda.
 Caffeine and sugar can exacerbate anxiety by making us feel jittery and nervous.
 You are far better off sticking with water.

 I hope you will give these anxiety-busting strategies a try.
-If you feel they are not helping as much as you need and you would like to speak with someone, please get in touch with me.
-I’d be happy to speak a bout treatment options with you.
+If you feel they are not helping as much as you need and you would like to speak with someone, please get in touch with us.
+We would be happy to discuss treatment options with you.